PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-2-weed-detection.md

 It's important to note that real-time publication of weed locations is not necessary.
 You can publish the locations of the weeds after the robot has stopped moving, which you can monitor through the `/parc_robot/robot_status` topic.

-After detecting that the robot has stopped moving, you need to publish the GPS coordinates of the weeds in the field to the `/parc_robot/weed_detection` topic.
-The message should contain a list of longitude and latitude coordinates for each weed location.
+After detecting that the robot has stopped moving, you need to publish the coordinates of the weeds in the field to the `/parc_robot/weed_detection` topic.
+The message should contain a list of X and Y position for each weed location, specified in the Gazebo world frame.

 !!! info "Publishing and Subscribing to Topics in MATLAB"
     To learn more about publishing and subscribing to topics in MATLAB, you can find instructions [here](/documentation-2023/getting-started-tutorials/introduction-to-matlab/#4-ros-integration) and examples specific to this task [here](/documentation-2023/resources-and-support/additional-matlab-resources).